bxs-machine-learning-club/Beginner-Challenge-Titanic/README.md

-# Titanic
+# Beginner Challenge: Titanic
-A kaggle dataset that we will use as an introduction to the Machine Learning workflow.
+Task: Develop a model with the highest accuracy possible.
+Submit your solutions under submissions.
+Try and exceed 85% before moving on to the next challenge.